How to Build Your Brand from the Ground Up

 Branding is one of the primary ways that you communicate with your customers.
 It helps them recognise your products or services and make them an enduring part of life.

-You might think of branding as similar to choosing the right colours for your resume – as a means of expressing yourself and getting noticed.
+You might think of branding as similar to choosing the right colours for your resume – to express yourself and get noticed.
 And you would be correct.

 Branding, however, goes much deeper than that—branding bonds customers to your company.